Hew-ux/batocera-assets/splash-screens/README.md

 Batocera's official loading splash images and videos.
 Also included here are the website banners and logos based off of them.
 Source files are SVGs.
+You will need the Urba font installed to view the SVG files properly.

 banner-simple.png - For use with small banners that require clarity over presentation.
 This has a lot of the post-effects removed to appear more legibly at smaller rendering resolutions.